hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Portal2 Overview/README.md

 * Group Permissions for Games between the old portal and Portal2 will not be synchronized:
   * For Groups in existing games: up to the point where a user opens a Group in Portal2 and edits and saves the permissions, they will agree.
 After the Save, the permissions will not agree — the save will not happen in the old portal.
   * To ensure permissions remain the same on both the old portal and Portal2, you must change and save in both (either way).

+### Integrations

+* Firebase Cloud Messaging (FCM) is now supported in the portal, allowing push notifications to be sent to Android and iOS devices.
+With Firebase, players will receive these notifications even if a game is backgrounded on their device.

 ### Test Harness
 * You can now select which Credential you want to use when working in the [Test Harness](/Documentation/Test Harness/README.md).